What is an EICR?

 What is inspected/tested during an EICR?

-Whether you’re a homeowner, landlord or business owner, it is recommended you undertake an EICR at the specified intervals.
+Whether you’re a homeowner, landlord or business owner, it is recommended you undertake an electrical installation condition report at the specified intervals.
 Electrical faults are one of the most common causes of all UK house fires so ensuring your electrical wiring is checked regularly is one of the most effective ways of providing safety for your family, tenants or employees.

 It is particularly advised that landlords implement an EICR on their properties every 5 years, or, following the end of a tenancy.
 This is vital as landlords are required to ensure their property is considered safe and habitable.

-As previously discussed, it is recommended that landlords undertake an EICR every 5 years or following the termination of a tenancy agreement.
-As for homeowners, they are recommended a period of every 10 years, although this can be brought forward if signs of damage/deterioration is brought to the occupant's attention prior to this period.
+As previously discussed, it is recommended that landlords undertake an electrical installation condition report every 5 years, or following the termination of a tenancy agreement.
+As for homeowners, they are recommended a period of every 10 years, although this can be brought forward if signs of damage/deterioration are brought to the occupant's attention prior to this period.
 The maximum inspection period for commercial installations is once in every 5-year period and industrial installations require an inspection every 3 years.